NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

 	- CTRL + V - Paste spawn(s) currently on the clipboard
 	- Delete - Delete currently selected spawn(s)
 - The online spawnsets window now remembers the spawnset sorting after it is closed.
+- The application now asks you to confirm to overwrite the existing arena with a preset, as this cannot be undone easily.
-- Limit the amount of spawns per spawnset to 10,000.
+- The maximum amount of spawns you can have per spawnset is now set to 10,000.
 - Improved messages when saving or replacing spawnsets.
 - Fixed the survival file restore writing the original file bytes on top of the file instead of overwriting it entirely.
 - Fixed the application not displaying an "unsaved changes" warning message when opening the currently active survival file.